sepsis-omics/tutorials/docs/modules/kraken/index.md

 ![kraken report](images/kraken_output2.png)

 Approximately 95% of reads were classified as *Staphylococcus aureus*, confirming the correct identity of our bacterial sample.

-- Of these reads, roughly half were further identified to *S. aureus aureus*, and most of those were further identified to strain HO 5096 0412.
+- Of these reads, roughly half were uniquely present in *S. aureus* subsp. *aureus*, and most of those were uniquely present strain HO 5096 0412.
+- The sequence strain is therefore most related to the HO 5096 0412 strain.

 The remaining reads within the *S. aureus* clade were classified into various taxa.